 The Ministry of Municipal Affairs has also undertaken responsibility to assist municipal governments across the province to improve Municipal-Aboriginal Relations.
-Two documents - Municipal-Aboriginal Relationships: Case Studies and a presentation Municipal-Aboriginal Relationships, enclosed as Appendix B, provide timely advice.
+Two documents - Municipal-Aboriginal Relationships: Case Studies and a presentation Municipal-Aboriginal Relationships, provide timely advice.
 The Ministry encourages the development of relationships based on mutual respect.
 The Ministry acknowledges that municipalities have a duty to consult early and often in matters of mutual interest.